 - R2: Chains or snow tires are required on all vehicles except 4WD/AWD vehicles that also have snow tires on all four wheels.
 (Practically speaking, I’ve never seen CalTrans checking for snow tires vs. all weather tires on 4WD/AWD vehicles at this level, but this is when road conditions get quite treacherous so don’t cheat.)

 - R3: All vehicles are required to use chains.
 (Caltrans nearly always closes Donner Pass on I-80 and Echo Summit on Highway 50 when conditions reach this level.
-Bottom line – I wouldn’t drive in R3 conditions this even if I were allowed to.)
+Bottom line – I wouldn’t drive in R3 conditions even if I were allowed to.)

 5. Pack for Emergencies